The Cerebellum

 In short

-Tightrope walkers, pianists, and baseball players demonstrate the capabilities of the cerebellum.
+Tightrope walkers, pianists, and baseball players demonstrate the capabilities of the Cerebellum.
 But even reaching for a full cup of coffee is complex: Where is the cup?
 Where is the hand that is supposed to grasp it?
 The cerebellum integrates a wealth of relevant information, coordinates the activity of numerous muscles, and checks the sequence of movements.
 It is still unclear exactly how it works and to what extent it is involved in many other tasks.
-What is clear, however, is that its name and small size are deceptive: the cerebellum is in no way inferior to the cerebrum in terms of the complexity of its tasks and the number of its neurons.
+What is clear, however, is that its name and small size are deceptive: the cerebellum is in no way inferior to the Cerebrum in terms of the complexity of its tasks and the number of its neurons.

-The cerebellum is located at the back of the skull, below the cerebrum and behind the brain stem.
-Its two halves are clearly visible from the outside and, like the halves of the cerebrum, are referred to as hemispheres.
+The Cerebellum is located at the back of the skull, below the Cerebrum and behind the Brain stem Its two halves are clearly visible from the outside and, like the halves of the cerebrum, are referred to as hemispheres.
 They are connected by the vermiform body, the cerebellar worm.

 When English neurologist Gordon Holmes (1876−1965) examined soldiers with cerebellar injuries in 1917, he realized: “The cerebellum can be seen as an organ that supports movement.”
 In fact, imaging techniques now confirm that the cerebellum coordinates and modulates movements: whether you are reaching for a coffee cup, playing the piano, or doing a somersault – the neurons in the cerebellum are firing.
 But Holmes underestimated the cerebrum's little brother.